StanfordASL/stochastic-prog/README.md

 ```bash
   python mars_powered_descent.py
 ```
-This implementation is quite short thanks to [CVXPY](https://www.cvxpy.org/) which easily interfaces with popular solvers such as [ECOS](https://github.com/embotech/ecos).
-However, this code (mars_powered_descent.py) is not optimized for speed.
-Real-time implementation could be enabled by (1) directly interfacing with the solver, (2) exploiting the sparsity of the problem (see, e.g., [OSQP](https://osqp.org/)), (3) parallelizing computations on a GPU, etc.
+This implementation is short thanks to [CVXPY](https://www.cvxpy.org/) which easily interfaces with popular solvers such as [ECOS](https://github.com/embotech/ecos).
+This implementation is not optimized for speed and could be speeded up by (1) directly interfacing with the solver, (2) exploiting the sparsity of the problem (see, e.g., [OSQP](https://osqp.org/)), (3) parallelizing computations on a GPU, etc.